goshiphq/goship-cms/content/blog/what-are-the-types-of-trailers-in-truckload-shipping.md

   What are the types of trai
 postedAt: 1571806822000
 news: false
-description: Truckload shipping operations are held using different types of trailers, depending on your transportation needs and the features of your freight.
+description: Different types of trailers suit different shipping modes depending on your transportation needs.
+Learn how to choose a suitable trailer to organize a successful shipment.
 altText: trailer types
 image: images/goship-blog-29-.png
 ---